gitkraken/gitkraken-desktop-docs/gitkraken-desktop/commit-signing-with-gpg.md

 ####Enable Commit Signing by Default in GitKraken Desktop:

-Preferences > GPG > Sign Commits/Tags By default
+Preferences > Commit Signing > Sign Commits/Tags By default

 ####Add the SSH key to your remote hosting